Toponyms of Finland: Historical aspects

-A few notable place names – such as a few major hydronyms Päijänne, Saimaa, Imatra and Keitele which are thought to be among the oldest toponyms – still lack a sound derivation from existing languages despite of different approaches.
+A few notable place names such as a few major hydronyms Päijänne, Saimaa, Imatra and Keitele which are thought to be among the oldest toponyms still lack a sound derivation from existing languages despite different approaches.
 This has led to the postulation that they may originate from an unknown language.
 A substratum of archaic Sami place names, often fennicized in the course of time, can be found throughout the country.
 The majority of Finland’s toponyms can be recognized having archaic or dialectal Finnish origins.
 A Finnish substratum can be deduced in Swedish place names and vice versa in many cases.

-Major urbanisation started and city rights were granted in Finland when the country was part of Sweden in a situation where Swedish was the de facto only official language though the majority always spoke Finnish dialects as a first language.
+Major urbanisation started, and city rights were granted in Finland when the country was part of Sweden, and Swedish was the de facto only official language though the majority always spoke Finnish dialects as a first language.
 Therefore, in older foreign writing, many municipal and city names are given only in their Swedish form.
-In some coastal regions place names are only in Swedish due to the areas having a mainly Swedish speaking population for several centuries.
+In some coastal regions, place names are only in Swedish since the areas have been mainly Swedish-speaking for several centuries.
 Other substrata in Finland’s toponyms include Finnic, Baltic, Germanic and Slavic linguistic influence in several chronological layers.